consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     AddCollateral()

     // ReleaseCollateral expects as source the address of the subnet actor
-    // for which the collateral wants to be released.
+    // for which the collateral should be released.
 It triggers a message
     // to the subnet actor returning the corresponding collateral.
     // (methodNum = 4)
     ReleaseCollateral(value abi.TokenAmount)